strukturag/libde265/README.md

 Its simple API makes it easy to integrate it into other software.

 libde265 supports WPP and tile-based multithreading and includes SSE optimizations.
-All features of the Main profile are supported except long-term MC and weighted prediction, which are currently unused by the available encoders.
+All features of the Main profile except long-term MC (which is currently unused by the available encoders) are supported.

 The library comes with two example programs: